wyounas/wyounas.github.io/_posts/2026-06-06-Thoughts-on-Bluesky-incident.md

 categories: ["model-checking", "incidents"]
 ---

 Jim Calabro published a great post-mortem on Bluesky's April-2026 incident.
-I learned from this good incident report.
+I learned from reading this good incident report.

 The root cause was a RPC handler with unbounded concurrency.
 The RPC handler, according to the report: